coq/coq/doc/sphinx/addendum/type-classes.rst

    :tacn:`auto` hints.
 If the priority :token:`num` is not specified, it defaults to the number of non-dependent binders of the instance.

+   This command supports the :attr:`global` attribute that can be used on instances declared in a section so that their generalization is automatically redeclared after the section is closed.

+   Like :cmd:`Definition`, it also supports the :attr:`program` attribute to switch the type checking to `Program` (chapter :ref:`programs`) and use the obligation mechanism to manage missing fields.

+   Finally, it supports the lighter :attr:`refine` attribute:

+   .. attr:: refine

+      This attribute can be used to leave holes or not provide all fields in the definition of an instance and open the tactic mode to fill them.
+It works exactly as if no body had been given and the :tacn:`refine` tactic has been used first.

    .. cmdv:: Instance @ident {* @binder } : forall {* @binder }, @term__0 {+ @term} {? | @num } := @term

       This syntax is used for declaration of singleton class instances or for directly giving an explicit term of type :n:`forall {* @binder }, @term__0 {+ @term}`.
 One need not even mention the unique field name for singleton classes.

-   .. cmdv:: Global Instance
-      :name: Global Instance

-      One can use the :cmd:`Global` modifier on instances declared in a section so that their generalization is automatically redeclared after the section is closed.

-   .. cmdv:: Program Instance
-      :name: Program Instance

-      Switches the type checking to `Program` (chapter :ref:`programs`) and uses the obligation mechanism to manage missing fields.

    .. cmdv:: Declare Instance
       :name: Declare Instance